 It’s always Halloween at Lost Boys Pizza.

-This isn’t just a-another bog standard London pizzeria, no sir.
+This isn’t just another bog-standard London pizzeria, no sir.
 It’s the first and only vampire-themed pizza restaurant in London, inspired by the cult 80s film with the same name.

 In keeping with the ghoulish theme, pizzas feature a black crust that’s very tasty.

 If that doesn’t whet your appetite, go for ‘The Jack Skellington’ – a surprisingly vegetarian ensemble for blood-thirsty visitors.
 And while you won’t find any garlic pizzas on the menu, you might be able to bag a cheeky garlic dip.